PATSA Board of Directors

 Director

 Jordan Galing, was diagnosed with Tourette’s syndrome when she was 8 years old.
 She is currently celebrating over 13 years sharing her super powers with her family and friends.
 She is excited to meet and share her story and to help others as they learn how to navigate life with TS.
 She graduated from Council Rock High School in June 2019.
 She attended one year of college at East Stroudsburg University during the pandemic.
-She then decided to pursue a full-time position in her family’s business.
-She quickly learned and proved herself valuable and is currently the Office Manager at Do It Right Screening, where she leads and oversees the fingerprinting operations in Newtown, PA.
-She also performs drug testing collections for clients as well as some basic background check services.
-Jordan enjoys volunteering with PATSA in her spare time and has been involved for several years.
+Jordan currently works as a paraprofessional.
+She enjoys volunteering with PATSA in her spare time and has been involved for several years.
 Her favorite is participating in the Camp committee and helping families with TS at the Family Camps and Retreats.
 She has also done private fundraising events to help support the TS community.
 She is a frequent speaker at local school districts raising awareness about TS and the impact it has on individuals.
 She has volunteered with Big Brothers/Big Sisters and stays in active contact with her “little” to this day.
 Jordan lives with her family, has two dogs (Bella and Rocky), and enjoys traveling, going to concerts, and helping local families with their babysitting and dog watching needs.
 Her goal is to make a child’s life better through friendship, support and caring.

 Director